Before that first big snowstorm strikes, take a few minutes to review your policies during inclement weather.

 For example, if you are a pharmacy, you will probably want to be open during inclement weather; if you are a clothing retail store, you may not want to be open during bad weather because you will not have any customers.

-You might require them to listen to a particular radio station for an announcement, phone a supervisor, check a voice-mail message, and so on.
+You might require them to listen to a particular radio station for an announcement, phone a supervisor, check a voice-mail message, or something similar.

 Health care workers at a nursing home, for example, will have to be on duty, but the business office may be able to close.

 A large organization or one with several work sites may need to authorize more than one person.

-- Safety.
 Consider stating that employees should not endanger themselves trying to get to work during bad weather.

 This may help you avoid problems should an employee be injured on the way to work.